tombh/peas/README.md

 code into the container:
 `docker run --privileged --volumes-from dind-data -v [path to peas codebase on host machine]:/home/peas -p 4000:4000 -i tombh/peas`

+The Peas API will be available at `vcap.me:4000`.

 ##Vagrant
 There is a Vagrantfile in the root that attempts to get most of the setup done for you:
 ```bash